badguy99/octoblock/README.md

 If you think this will be useful to you, please consider signing up to Octopus Energy with my referral code: https://share.octopus.energy/dense-ape-125 - You'll get £50 credit too!

+## Contributions Only
+I no longer use Agile Octopus tariffs, and do not plan on making any more updates to this code.
+As such if you want something, please feel free to fork the code and make changes.
+I will happily merge received PRs.

 ## Summary

 Octoblock is an app which works under [AppDaemon](https://www.home-assistant.io/docs/ecosystem/appdaemon/) within [Home Assistant](https://www.home-assistant.io/) which finds the cheapest “n” hour block for import or the most expensive “n” hour block for export, and works out the price of that block, for the Octopus Energy, Agile Octopus / Agile Outgoing Octopus tariffs.